top of page

 Are you a renter?

 If you are, you may be asking yourself: how can I own an energy system if I don't even own my own home?
+What if I only live here for a year?
 Wouldn't these systems be built into the home I rent?
 Wouldn't I need the land-lord's consent?
-And why would I want to own something in someone else's home?
+And why would I want to own something in someone else's building?
 Wouldn't that just be helping them instead of me?
 Finally, what if I move?
 What would happen to my equity?

 These questions are entirely valid, and we will try to address them in order.

-An energy system can be built into a home, where the technology is owned by one party and the building is owned by another.
+An energy system can be built onto a building, where the technology is owned by one party and the building is owned by another.
 This is quite common with rooftop solar.
 Much of the time what you are seeing is a rooftop that is being leased by a solar company.
-The Own Your Power system is more involved, because it includes more than only roof-top solar, but also energy storage, geothermal, EVs and the wires and controls to connect the system.
-So we would not say the program is without novelty.
-But the basic division of ownership between building and technology has been established.
+The Own Your Power system is more involved, because you own it and it includes more than just roof-top solar, but also energy storage, geothermal, EVs and the wires and controls to connect the parts into a system.
+While Local Power concedes the program is not without novelty.
+But the basic division of ownership between building and technology is not.
+This has been established.

 You would indeed need the land-lord’s permission.
-We anticipate two arrangements.
+Local Power is seeking to make two arrangements depending on your situation and desire.
 One is that the land-lord would own the energy system with you, and use it too.
 Another is the land-lord would lease the relevant surfaces to you, and anyone else participating in your system.
-We would be glad to help you educate your land-lord about this opportunity.
+We will of course seek to educate land-lords about this opportunity, which they also have where dwellers are ready and willing.

 Does this sound worth a go?